 I have watched a lot of physics lectures online, I enjoyed in particular David Tong’s QFT lectures – awesome blackboard & chalk style, no Powerpoint.
 But I enjoyed it because there were lecture notes as well.
 After watching some videos I started reading the notes in advance.
 I had always felt the most awesome physics video lectures were those that gave me a fresh perspective on something I had learned the old school way before – by solving lots of mind-numbing problems.

 If this (non-interactive) lecture counts as a MOOC – I am a big fan.
 However, I am a dinosaur travelled to the future – I am not the one to judge on how well a MOOC-only learning environment would act on a digital native’s brain.

-On writing this post I was struggling with my desire to let all those weird thoughts running wild – associations between cyber economy and cyber learning, probably triggered by postmoderndonkey’s recent book recommendation that made me click Shop in Kindle Store immediately.
+On writing this post I was struggling with my desire to let all those weird thoughts running wild – associations between cyber economy and cyber learning.
 I failed to establish any balanced angle.

 In summary I feel uncomfortable about turning the process of learning into something that is built on instant gratification, game-style motivation resembling the tools we are tortured with the corporate world, social-media-style interactions, packaging and standardization of microscopic units of knowledge, and gradually replacing linear text by visual aids.